Chaloem Phrakiat Thai Prachan National Park

 Chaloem Phrakiat Thai Prachan National Park is a National park located in Ratchaburi Province, Thailand.
 It was established on 25 January 2012.
 It is part of the Kaeng Krachan forest complex UNESCO heritage site which spans two other national parks, Kui Buri and Kaeng Krachan.

 The forests in the park are Mixed deciduous forests, and is very well preserved.
 Many species of animals live in the park such as Muntjacs, Sambar deer, Hornbills and various other reptiles, amphibian and fish.
 The park has hot springs and waterfalls which are open to visitors.
+Recreational activities such as Hiking and Camping are available.
+There are reservoirs in the park which hold water for nearby villages.

+During the Communist Insurgency in Thailand, the area was a stronghold of the Communist Party of Thailand.